-How are Roth 403(b) contributions made?
+How are Roth 403(b) & 457(b) contributions made?

 Contributions made to a Roth account are after-tax deductions from your paycheck and are subject to limit coordination with traditional accounts.
 Income taxes are not reduced by contributions you make to your account.
 All qualified distributions from Roth accounts are tax-free.
-Any earnings on your deposits are not taxed as long as they remain in your account for five years from the date that your first Roth contribution was made.
-Roth 403(b) distributions may be taken if you are 591⁄2 (subject to plan document provisions) or at separation from service.
+Any earnings on your deposits are not taxed as long as they remain in your account for five years from the date that your first Roth contributions was made.
+Roth 403(b) distributions may be taken if you are 591⁄2 (subject to plan document provisions) or at separation from service, while Roth 457(b) distributions may be taken once you have separated from service.

-NOTE: You should speak with your financial advisor to determine how participation can help meet future financial goals.
+Please note, you should speak with your financial advisor to determine how participation can help meet future financial goals.